Mithraeum/mithraeum-core-public/docs/README.md

 ### CrossErasMemory.sol

-Contains saved data in between world destruction's, such as settlements positions, zones settlements count.
+Contains saved necessary data in between era destruction's.

 ### RewardPool.sol

-Contains bless tokens which can be swapped for weapons.
+Contains Erc20 tokens which can be swapped for ingots.

 ### Era.sol

-Contains addresses which represent current game tokens such as resources, units, workers, prosperity; Also contains placed settlements and activated zones in current epoch.
+Contains addresses which represent current game tokens such as resources, units, workers, prosperity; Also contains placed settlements and activated regions in current era.

 ### Resource.sol

 Custom ERC-20 token, interacts with world when transfer happens related to world assets and gives the world an ability to modify balances whenever necessary (in such events as productions, robbery, interacting with workers or units markets, etc.).
-Currently represents FOOD, WOOD, COPPER, WEAPON tokens.
+Represents FOOD, WOOD, ORE, INGOT tokens.

 ### Workers.sol